vinli/docs/web/platform-services/vehicle-service.rst

 Get Information About a Vehicle
 ```````````````````````````````

 Returns detailed information about a vehicle.
-This may include, but is not limitted to:
+This may include, but is not limited to:

 * Year
 * Make